Let’s talk about these warm coffee-infused chocolate cakes, shall we?

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on May 11, 2011.
-Last updated: February 5, 2020 at 13:17 pm.
+Last updated on February 2, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Meghan Yager